lingtalfi/ConventionGuy/nomenclature.stringCases.eng.md

 A string with everything to lower case.
 Blanks chars are replaced with underscores.
+Accentuated letters are replaced with their non accentuated equivalent.
 Then, accepted characters are underscores, the 26 letters of the alphabet lower case, and the digits.
 Characters outside of this range are stripped out.
 Consecutive underscores are replaced with one underscore.